 - Gender reassignment: A transsexual person is someone who proposes to, starts or has completed a process to change his or her gender.
 The Act does not require a person to be under medical supervision to be protected – so a woman who decides to live as a man but does not undergo any medical procedures would be covered.
 It is discrimination to treat transsexual people less favourably because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were ill or injured.

 - Marriage and civil partnership: In England and Wales marriage is not restricted to a union between a man and a woman and includes a marriage between a same-sex couple.
-Same-sex couples can also have their relationships legally recognised as ‘civil partnerships’.
+Same-sex and mixed-sex couples can also have their relationships legally recognised as ‘civil partnerships’.
 Civil partners must not be treated less favourably than married couples (except where permitted by the Act).
 The Act protects employees who are married or in a civil partnership against discrimination.

 - Pregnancy and maternity: Pregnancy is the condition of being pregnant or expecting a baby.
 Maternity refers to the period after the birth.
 Protection against maternity discrimination is for 26 weeks after giving birth, and this includes treating a woman unfavourably because she is breastfeeding.